Ayushs57139/Shiksha-Clone/README.md

-# Shiksha Clone Project
+# Diksha Buddy Project

-A comprehensive educational platform that scrapes and displays college data from Shiksha.com.
+A comprehensive educational platform that scrapes and displays college data from Diksha Buddy.

 ## Features

-- Web scraper for Shiksha.com college data
+- Web scraper for Diksha Buddy college data
 - RESTful API for accessing college information
 - React frontend for displaying college listings and details
 - Search, filter, and pagination functionality